 top of page

+Although not as well known, green crematoriums are a growing-in-popularity alternative.
 John Acton (below) submitted the application for the new green crematorium to Tendring Council, three decades after receiving permission for an alternative green burial ground at Oakfield Wood, which has received an overwhelming response.
+He said: “The world has got to stop using fossil fuels and releasing such harmful gases into our air".
+The alternative will mean zero emissions and will offer people a more natural alternative.
+Read More

 For the full story read the article in The Harwich and Manningtree Standard here